blockvigil/ethvigil-docs/docs/ws_api.md

 ### Authentication and connection initialization

 The client sends a message of the following format.
-The 'read' API key can be found from your [EthVigil dashboard](https://beta.ethvigil.com) when you open up any contract in there.
+The **read** API key can be found from the CLI by calling `ev-cli accountinfo` or from [EthVigil Swagger](https://beta.ethvigil.com/#swagger) when you open up any contract in there.

 ```json
 {